bananatron/small-websites/why.md

 ### Inclusion

-Much of the world is not operating with [internet speeds](https://en.wikipedia.org/wiki/List_of_countries_by_Internet_connection_speeds) or rendering devices that the _modern_ web developer is using to produce (or test) web experience.
+Much of the world is not operating with [internet speeds](https://en.wikipedia.org/wiki/List_of_countries_by_Internet_connection_speeds) or rendering devices that the _modern_ web developer is using to produce (or test) the web experiences they produce.
 In addition, many javascript-heavy web experiences dismiss the accessibility standards that come free with built-in browser technologies like HTML and CSS.

 **We're leaving half of the world behind.**

 ### Environment

 The internet is [a massive energy consumer](https://solar.lowtechmagazine.com/2015/10/can-the-internet-run-on-renewable-energy.html).
-As it becomes faster and more integrated into our societies, it will consume more energy.
+As it becomes faster and more integrated into our societies, it will consume even more energy.
 As responsible stewards of the planet, we should make every effort to use energy responsibly.

 **Big pages are worse for the planet**

 ## TLDR;

-The web is now powering the world - life can't be avoided without it in many parts of the globe.
+The web is now powering the world - life can't be avoided without it and it's getting bigger.
 The way we think about crafting the future of the web **can** make the web a better, more inclusive, and more environmentally friendly place.